A character, despite long odds does something awesomely cool

 - Cerberus Daily News: During Operation Death To Discord, the asari commando Desta T'Res collapsed after delivering a mortal blow to Discord.
 She had already been seriously wounded, and was running on pure adrenaline.
 She made a full recovery.

-- In Worm, Chapter 13.10 opens with a description of Taylor passing out cold after getting back from rescuing Grue from Bonesaw.
+- In Worm, Chapter 13.10 opens with a description of Taylor, the protagonist, passing out cold after getting back from rescuing her teammate Grue from Bonesaw.

 - Has been happening to Danny Phantom ever since the first episode.